Canada Olympic Park: Markin MacPhail Centre

 In 2014, WinSport completed the Markin MacPhail Centre.
 The centre is named after its benefactors Allan Markin and Keith MacPhail.
 The high-performance centre was designed as a training hub for Canadian athletes who have reached a provincial level of excellence.
 The center includes the ice arenas, a gymnasium, medical center for treatment and recovery, and an office tower whose residences include the National Sport School as well as several national sport federations.

+CEBL & Calgary Surge

+The Calgary Surge, a professional Canadian basketball team, competes in the Canadian Elite Basketball League (CEBL).
+Since their inaugural season in 2022, the team has held their home games at the Canadian Olympic Park (COP).

 Canada's Sports Hall of Fame

 In October 28, 2008, Calgary was chosen, among nine Canadian cities, to permanently host Canada's Sports Hall of Fame (CSHOF).
 The foundation and construction of the new facility was laid on donated land by the former Calgary Olympic Development Association (CODA), now called the Canadian Winter Sport Institute or WinSport Canada.
 The cost of the project was C$50 million (about C$30 million was used to build the venue; another C$20 million for operating costs, through an endowment fund).
 It was opened to the general public on July 1, 2011, to coincide with the Canada Day festivities.
 The former Olympic Museum and Hall of Fame location was turned into a training site for athletes, making it (OMHoF) redundant and the CSHOF the only sports-related museum there.